Room: 2024

 I am interested in studying how species interactions and human activities play into the resilience of marine ecosystems.
 There's also a special place in my heart for farmer damselfish.

-I am primarily interested in the behavioral ecology of elasmobranchs, particularly in dynamic systems.
+I am primarily interested in the behavioral ecology of elasmobranchs, particularly species of conservation concern.
 My past research used active and passive acoustic telemetry to investigate movement and habitat use patterns in coastal sharks.
-I am currently investigating social and mating behavior in the critically endangered smalltooth sawfish (Pristis pectinata).
+I am currently investigating social and mating behavior in the critically endangered smalltooth sawfish (Pristis pectinata) in the Florida Keys, and the habitat use of cownose rays (Rhinoptera bonasus) in Apalachicola Bay, FL.
 This work contributes to the delineation of essential fish habitat and informs the building of successful species conservation plans.

 I am interested in how differences among conspecific individuals impact interactions, population dynamics and community level processes.
 In particular, I am interested in the tritrophic interactions of plants, herbivores, and enemies of herbivores.